AlandSailingRobots/Tools/gpsPlotting/README.md

 - Replace `<Interval between each timestamp marker>` with the amount of points you want to skip between placing each timestamp marker.
 **Warning** : The lower the interval, the more clustered the map will be.
 Having the interval too low (<20 is risky) has a high chance of making the map crash all together.
+An interval value of 0 means no markers will be placed

 The script will then plot all points and create a route between them on a google map named ASPire_route.html